ThuyKat/JavaScript/README.md

 alert( sum(1, 2) ); // 3
 ```
+### Arrow functions vs Normal Function: when to use??

 ### Optional Chaining

 When we want to access inner properties of an object but unsure if they exist.
 For example: user.address.street